MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/google-pay-adyen.md

 1. Select **Save** to save your changes, and then select **Finish editing**.
 1. Select **Publish** to publish the page.

-Users can include up to three supported **Payment Express** modules in the cart **Payment Express** slot (Three available supported payment options).
+Users can include up to three supported **Payment Express** modules (in other words, three available supported payment options) in the cart **Payment Express** slot.

 ### Set up Google Pay as an option in the checkout payment section

 To set up Google Pay as a normal payment option in the **Payment Method** section of the checkout page, follow the steps below.
 This is for payment-only, non-express functionality (the checkout form will be filled out by the user and returning from the Google Pay payment page will only ready the checkout for payment by Google Pay- no Google account information will be used to overwrite the filled checkout details).

 1. In site builder, if using the Checkout fragment, follow the steps similar to the [payment module](../payment-module.md) article.
 This assumes a Checkout fragment has been created with included Pickup information, Shipping address, Delivery options, Contact information, Terms and Conditions (optional), and a section for Checkout elements.
 The module library checkout module ships with the **Checkout section container** having a text block for user notice instructions, the loyalty points, gift card, and payment modules.
-2. While in **Edit** mode in the Checkout fragment, select the **Checkout section container** and click **Add module**.
+1. While in **Edit** mode in the Checkout fragment, select the **Checkout section container** and click **Add module**.
-3. Choose the **Payment** module from the Select modules dialogue and click **OK**.
+1. Choose the **Payment** module from the Select modules dialogue and click **OK**.
-4. You can name this module for site builder user clarity by selecting the pencil in the Properties window next to the module's name reference, renaming the module (example: "Google Pay"), and selecting the check mark to save this update.
+1. You can name this module for site builder user clarity by selecting the pencil in the Properties window next to the module's name reference, renaming the module (example: "Google Pay"), and selecting the check mark to save this update.
 The module will now appear in the tree view with this friendly name for future reference.
-5. Change the value of the **Height of the iFrame** in the module properties panel to meet your desired design height in pixels (example: "75").
+1. Change the value of the **Height of the iFrame** in the module properties panel to meet your desired design height in pixels (example: "75").
-6. Under **Supported tender types**, enter "GooglePay" to match the headquarters configuration for the Google Pay connector.
+1. Under **Supported tender types**, enter "GooglePay" to match the headquarters configuration for the Google Pay connector.
-7. Leave **Is primary payment** blank (this is typically checked for the Adyen checkout module).
+1. Leave **Is primary payment** blank (this is typically checked for the Adyen checkout module).
-8. The **Payment style override** isn't supported for the Google Pay configuration.
+1. The **Payment style override** isn't supported for the Google Pay configuration.
-9. Select the **Use connector id**.
+1. Select the **Use connector id**.
 This property must be selected when using multiple payment connectors on the page (example: Adyen main, PayPal).
-10. Position the module where desired with other payment modules by selecting the ellipsis ("**...**") next to the module in the module tree outline, and selecting either **Move up** or **Move down**.
+1. Position the module where desired with other payment modules by selecting the ellipsis ("**...**") next to the module in the module tree outline, and selecting either **Move up** or **Move down**.
-11. Select **Save** to save your changes.
+1. Select **Save** to save your changes.
-12. Click on **Finish editing** to complete editing the page, and **Publish** to publish your changes live.
+1. Select **Finish editing**, and then **Publish**.

 ### Modes of delivery

-With the Payment Express module using Google Pay, the first delivery option returned against the shipping address selected from the Google Pay account will be pre-selected.
-Users will have a chance to click **change** and adjust the shipping address to a different option if desired.
+With the payment express module using Google Pay, the first delivery option returned against the shipping address selected from the Google Pay account will be preselected.
+Users have a chance to adjust the shipping address to a different option if desired.

 The order of the delivery methods is configured in HQ on the Channel's **Modes of delivery** section.
 Additional information on setting up modes of delivery can be found in the [Set up modes of delivery](/dynamicsax-2012/appuser-itpro/set-up-modes-of-delivery) article.
 The checkout module will also use the **delivery options module** when rendering modes of delivery during checkout.
 See additional details in the [delivery options module](../delivery-options-module.md) article.